resourceful-workshop/resourceful-2025/index.md

 All submissions must follow the NoDaLida template, available in both LaTeX and MS Word, the templates are available at the [official conference website](https://www.nodalida2023.fo/authorkit-nodalida23).
 Submissions must be anonymous and submitted in the PDF format through OpenReview.

-We also invite submissions of 2-page extended non-anonymous abstracts with any number of pages for references describing work in progress, negative results and opinion pieces.
+We also invite submissions of maximum 2-page extended non-anonymous abstracts with any number of pages for references describing work in progress, negative results and opinion pieces.
 Papers related to our theme and already presented at other venues or have already been published elsewhere will be considered for acceptance for presentation as well.
 The abstracts, which should follow the same formatting templates as the archival track, will be reviewed by the workshop organisers and the accepted ones will be posted on the workshop website.

 ## Important dates